 Increasing awareness of the importance of orthodontic care in underserved communities stands at the center of my goals for the future.
 I hope to become an expert in orthodontic intervention and craniofacial growth, especially concerning patients with low dental IQs and members of underserved communities.

 At some point, I also hope to build and operate my private practice as an Orthodontist, always staying connected with hospitals and clinics devoted to the care of the underserved.
 At some point, I would enjoy teaching Orthodontics and helping shape the careers of new generations of Orthodontists.
-At the same time, I plan to enjoy teaching Orthodontics and helping my engagement in the area of cleft palate and surgical cases.
+At the same time, I plan to enjoy teaching Orthodontics and helping my engagement in cleft palate and surgical cases.
 Finally, I look forward to being able to increase my participation in dental missions as my career advances.

-I thank you for considering my application to your distinguished Orthodontics program.
+Thank you for considering my application to your distinguished Orthodontics program.